-(30) "Target year" means the twelve-month period commencing January 1st and ending December 31st used for compliance with the renewable portfolio standard requirement in WAC 480-109-200(1).
+(36) "Target year" means the twelve-month period commencing January 1st and ending December 31st used for compliance with the renewable portfolio standard requirement in WAC 480-109-200(1).

-(31) "Utility" means an electrical company subject to the commission's jurisdiction under chapter 80.28 RCW.
+(37) "Utility" means an “electrical company” as that term is defined in RCW 80.04.010 subject to the commission's jurisdiction under chapter 80.28 RCW.

-(32) "WREGIS" means the Western Renewable Energy Generation Information System.
+(38) "WREGIS" means the Western Renewable Energy Generation Information System.
 WREGIS is the renewable energy credit tracking system designated by the department according to RCW 19.285.030(20).